 ||Assemble and review relevant information used in the preparation of project or operational plans and clarify unclear information.

-- 1.1 - Assess and evaluate three of the following information sources for clarity when organising the control of work:- surveys and reports
+- 1.1 - Assess and evaluate three of the following information sources for clarity when organising the control of work:

 - statutory consents

 - health, safety and environmental plans

 - sub-contractor arrangements and attendance

 - 1.2 - Describe different ways of procuring and assembling relevant information.

 - 1.3 - Explain possible methods that can establish whether information is sufficiently clear to coordinate work control.

 ||Communicate and agree programmes or operational plans, methods and attendance with the people doing the work.

 - 2.1 - Liaise and communicate with those undertaking relevant work on a variety of projects or operations.

 - 2.2 - Gain approval with relevant people for programmes or operations, methods and attendance on specified projects